Busy beaver: Technical definition

 "Running" the machine consists of starting in the starting state, with the current tape cell being any cell of a blank (all-0) tape, and then iterating the transition function until the Halt state is entered (if ever).
-If, and only if, the machine eventually halts, then the number of 1s finally remaining on the tape is called the machine's score.
+If and only if the machine eventually halts, then the number of 1s finally remaining on the tape is called the machine's score.
+The n-state busy beaver (BB-n) game is therefore a contest, depending on definition to find such an n-state Turing machine having the largest possible score or running time.